daviseford/aos-reminders/README.md

 ## Deployment

-This repository is automatically deployed using CodeShip.
+This repository is automatically deployed using Github Actions.

 Whenever a commit is pushed to the `master` branch, the project is built and uploaded to S3.